amrav/sputum/Readme.md

 # Sputum
-Spits MIPS.
+Spits MIPS assembly.
 Run it like this:

 ```bash
 $ ./sputum.pl file > output
 ```
+### Features
+1. Sputum is a dumb text preprocessor.
+It is almost certainly not a compiler, but I'm not sure yet.
+2. Sputum is a superset of MIPS assembly.
+You can freely mix both.
+3. Sputum tries to preserve your indentation, and doesn't touch comments.

 ## Usage